Michael Mandiberg

 Michael Mandiberg (born December 22, 1977) is an American artist, programmer, designer and educator.

-Mandiberg's works have been exhibited at venues, including the New Museum for Contemporary Art, New York City; the transmediale festival, Berlin; the Center for Art and Media Karlsruhe (ZKM) in Karlsruhe, Germany; and the Ars Electronica Center located in Linz, Austria.
+Mandiberg's works have been exhibited at venues including the New Museum for Contemporary Art, New York City; the transmediale festival, Berlin; the Center for Art and Media Karlsruhe (ZKM) in Karlsruhe, Germany; and the Ars Electronica Center located in Linz, Austria.
 Mandiberg's work has also been featured in books like Tribe and Jana's New Media Art, Greene's Internet Art, and Blais and Ippolito's At the Edge of Art.
 Mandiberg has been written about in The New York Times, Los Angeles Times, the Berliner Zeitung, and Wired.

 Career

-Mandiberg is a Professor of Media Culture at the College of Staten Island and a Fellow at Eyebeam in New York City.
+Mandiberg is working as professor in the College of Staten Island on media culture. and a Fellow at Eyebeam in New York City.

-Mandiberg is the author of Digital Foundations, a book which teaches the Bauhaus Basic Course through design software.
+Mandiberg is the writer of Digital Foundations, a book which teaches the Bauhaus Basic Course through design software.
 This work received praise from creatives such as Ellen Lupton and C. E. B. Reas.
 Mandiberg is a writer for Digital Foundations and Anti-Advertising Agency blogs.
-Mandiberg lives in, and bicycles around, Brooklyn.

 Mandiberg founded New York Arts Practicum, "a summer arts institute where participants experientially learn to bridge their lives as art students into lives as artists in the world."
 Mandiberg also convened the event Experiments in Extra-Institutional Education at City University of New York on April 11, 2013, which led to a special issue of the academic journal Social Text and a yearlong seminar on similar topics co-organized with Carla Herrera-Prats, Cynthia Lawson Jaramillo, and Jennifer Stoops.